kyegomez/swarms/docs/swarms/structs/concurrentworkflow.md

 #### Detailed Explanation

 This method handles the execution of a single agent by offloading the task to a thread using `ThreadPoolExecutor`.
 It also tracks the time taken by the agent to complete the task and logs relevant information.
 If an exception occurs during execution, it captures the error and includes it in the output.
+The method implements retry logic for improved reliability.

 ### ConcurrentWorkflow.transform_metadata_schema_to_str